Polish far-right "flash mobs" scare liberal thinkers

 In Poland, where the far right is not in parliament, the "flash mobs" combine elements of both ends of the right-wing spectrum.
 At one is the hooliganism of the soccer fans who fight police with their club scarves over their faces and whose anti-communist chants can mask anti-Semitism and homophobia.

-At the other is the organization and social conservatism of the mainstream right-wing, which expresses its views in parliament, Catholic sermons and on television talk shows.
+At the other is the organisation and social conservatism of the mainstream right-wing, which expresses its views in parliament, Catholic sermons and on television talk shows.

 Together, they make a potentially explosive mix.